-We can improve many of these root causes with lifestyle modifications.
+We can improve many of these common nutrition problems with lifestyle modifications.
 We can help put in place strategies to relax.
 We can determine and get rid of excess toxins.
 We can pinpoint food sensitivities and improve your eating habits.
-The goal is moving you towards a more wholesome whole foods intake.
+The goal is to move you towards a more wholesome whole foods intake.

 Changing your eating habits can help you lose weight.